-There are changes in each entity's proportionate share of the total Net Pension Liability (NPL) during the measurement period ended June 30, 2016.
-The net effect of the change on the entity's proportionate share of the collective NPL and collective deferred outflows of resources and deferred inflows of resources is recognized over the average of the expected remaining service lives of all employees that are provided with pensions through the WPERP which is 5.65 years determined as of July 1, 2015 (the beginning of the measurement period ended June 30, 2016).
+There are changes in each entity's proportionate share of the total Net Pension Liability (NPL) during the measurement period ended June 30, 2017.
+The net effect of the change on the entity's proportionate share of the collective NPL and collective deferred outflows of resources and deferred inflows of resources is recognized over the average of the expected remaining service lives of all employees that are provided with pensions through the WPERP which is 5.92 years determined as of July 1, 2016 (the beginning of the measurement period ended June 30, 2017).
 This is described in Paragraph 33a. of GAS 68.

-In addition, the difference between the actual employer contributions and the proportionate share of the employer contributions during the measurement period ended June 30, 2016 is recognized over the same period.
+In addition, the difference between the actual employer contributions and the proportionate share of the employer contributions during the measurement period ended June 30, 2017 is recognized over the same period.

-The net effects of the change on the entity's proportionate share of the collective NPL and collective deferred outflows of resources and deferred in flows of resources for prior periods continue to be recognized based on the expected remaining service lives of all employees calculated as of those prior measurement dates.
+The net effects of the change on the entity's proportionate share of the collective NPL and collective deferred outflows of resources and deferred in flows of resources and the difference between the actual employer contributions and the proportionate share of the employer contributions for prior periods continue to be recognized based on the expected remaining service lives of all employees calculated as of those prior measurement dates.